 If you took PSAT/NMSQT or SAT on a school day, your College Board account should already reflect your fee waiver benefits.
 You'll just need to take a few simple steps to accept your benefits.
 If your counselor has given you a fee waiver, you'll input the 12-digit fee waiver code when you register for the SAT.
 After your registration is complete, you will see your full set of fee waiver benefits online and will automatically have access to all the benefits.
-You will not need to enter this code again.
+You won't need to enter this code again.

 If you don't enter a fee waiver code when registering, you can enter your code during score release to access these benefits.
 Remember: you’ll only need to confirm your fee waiver once with your counselor, and you'll be good to go to access the full set of benefits as long as you’re in high school.